-College Board supports only Nemeth Code
+College Board STILL supports only Nemeth Code

 The College Board offers Braille tests ONLY in UEB and with Nemeth Code for math.
 Braille test materials are available in Unified English Braille (UEB) with Nemeth Code for math.
 Students approved for braille will receive a braille test book, Guide to the Nemeth Code, and Braille Reference Information for use with the math test.”
-From Accommodations and Supports Handbook, Spring 2021.
+From Accommodations and Supports Handbook, 2021-2022.

 Given the lack of availability of UEB Technical from the College Board, students who are not permitted to learn Nemeth Code will be unable to take the following tests: